Menemerus bifurcus: Description

 The female is larger than the male.
 It has a carapace that is between 2.1 and 2.3 mm long and between 1.6 and 1.8 mm wide and an abdomen between 2.1 and 2.5 mm in length and between 1.7 and 1.8 mm in width.
-It is generally lighter.
-The carapace is fawnish-brown covered with brown hairs.
-The eye field is dark brown with white hairs.
-Dark rings encircle the eyes.
-The chelicerae, labium and maxillae are orange.
-The sternum is yellow.
-In some examples, the abdomen is yellowish all over with a covering of brown hairs; in others, it is similar to the male except lighter.
-The spinnerets are always yellowish.
-The epigyne has a wide notch on the rearmost edge and a heart-shaped depression.
-The copulatory openings lead to wide highly sclerotized insemination ducts that have an unusual morphology.
-There are distinctive accessory glands and small spermathecae.
+It is generally also lighter than the male.
+Its carapace is fawnish-brown and covered with brown hairs.
+Its eye field is dark brown with white hairs.
+Dark rings encircle Its eyes.
+Its chelicerae, labium and maxillae are orange.
+Its sternum is yellow.
+In some examples, its abdomen is yellowish all over with a covering of brown hairs; in others, it is similar to the male except lighter.
+Its spinnerets are always yellowish.
+Its epigyne, the external visible part of its copulatory organs, has a wide notch on the rearmost edge and a heart-shaped depression.
+The two copulatory openings lead to wide highly sclerotized insemination ducts that have an unusual morphology.
+The ducts are relatively long and curved with distinctive narrow accessory glands and long thin spermathecae, or receptacles.
+There is also evidence of sclerotization near its gonopores.

 Spiders of the Menemerus genus are difficult to distinguish.
 The species is particularly similar to the related Menemerus formosus and Menemerus transvaalicus.
-Externally, they are hard to distinguish but the copulatory organs are very different.
+Externally, they are hard to distinguish but its copulatory organs are very different.
 For example, the male has a distinctive triangular retrolateral lobe below an unusual dorsal apophysis which the others lack.
 The female has more sclerotization throughout its copulatory openings.
-The shape of the epigyne depression is also distinctive.
-There are also differences between examples found different areas.
+The shape of its epigyne depression is also distinctive.
+There are also differences between examples found in different areas.
 The male spiders found in Zimbabwe have a longer tibial apophysis than those from Zambia.

 Behaviour

 Menemerus bifurcus does not spin webs.
 Instead, it lives in the tops of trees and descends to attack prey on long threads of silk.
 The spider makes a dense cocoon when moulting.
-They live in groups in loose association with each other.
-They have been noted to mate between September and January.
+The spiders have been noted to mate between September and January.
 Juveniles appear in both March and April.
-Menemerus spiders undertake complex displays and dances during courtship.
+Like other jumping spiders, Menemerus spiders undertake complex displays and dances during courtship.
 The males also undertake aggressive displays between themselves.
 They are hesitant attacking other spiders.
 The species nests under strips of bark and between flat overlapping flakes of bark.
-Generally, the spiders are difficult to observe in the wild, being secretive and shy, and using camouflage well.
+It will stay hidden under bark when hunting.
+Generally, the spiders are difficult to observe in the wild, being secretive and shy, and use camouflage well.
+Unlike other species, it lives in groups with other Menemerus bifurcus spiders in loose association with each other.